iakshaybhardwaj/iakshaybhardwaj/README.md

 - 👋 Hi, I’m @iakshaybhardwaj
-- 👀 I’m interested in Cybersecurity, cloud security and DevSecOps
+- 👀 I’m working Cybersecurity domain with focus on cloud security, AI and DevSecOps
-- 🌱 I’m currently learning in depth of DevSecOps
+- 🌱 I’m currently learning in depth of DevSecOps and AI Security
 - 📫 Reach me @ https://www.linkedin.com/in/iakshaybhardwaj/